Who regulates the quarry operation?

 As regulators, our role is to ensure that operators in our state adhere to all relevant legislation.
 Understanding and responding promptly to community concerns is vital to our ability to regulate effectively.

-Prolonged exposure to high concentrations of dust may pose health risks to some individuals, however, the air quality monitoring data indicates that dust from the quarry is below the national guideline concentrations recognised as impacting human health.
+Prolonged exposure to high concentrations of dust may pose health risks to some individuals, however, the air quality monitoring data indicates that dust from the quarry is nearly always below the national guideline concentrations recognised as impacting human health.

 Why is there so much dust on my car and in my home?